the-themis-benchmarks/home/README.md

 Note that these tools are the modified/enhanced versions of their originals because we coordinate with the authors of these tools to assure correct and rigorous setup (e.g., report the encountered tool bugs to the authors for fixing).
 We tried our best efforts to minimize the bias and ensure that each tool is at "its best state" in bug finding (see **Section 3.2** in the accepted paper).

-Specifically, we track the tool modifications for developer or reviewer validation. `Monkey`, `Humanoid` and `Q-testing` involves slight manual efforts to intergarte into Themis, `Ape` and `Combodroid` were modifled by the tool authors, while `TimeMachine` was modified by us (view [this commit](https://github.com/the-themis-benchmarks/TimeMachine/commit/b5bafb28fae26cc0dff2e36599c1af6c166ce48c) to check all the modifications/enhancements in `TimeMachine`).
+Specifically, we track the tool modifications for developer or reviewer validation. `Monkey`, `Humanoid` and `Q-testing` involves slight manual efforts to intergarte into Themis, `Ape` and `Combodroid` were modifled by the tool authors, while `TimeMachine` was modified by us (view [this commit](https://github.com/the-themis-benchmarks/TimeMachine/commit/b5bafb28fae26cc0dff2e36599c1af6c166ce48c) to check all the modifications/enhancements made in `TimeMachine`).

 **2. Validate the bug dataset (Table 3 in the accepted paper)**